hotfinda/HuiLu_CV/index.md

 ### What am I doing now?

-# Participate in an machine vision algorithm test with my friends, the algorithm will be used for autonomous driving in the field of autonomous driving.
+1.Participate in an machine vision algorithm test with my friends, the algorithm will be used for autonomous driving in the field of autonomous driving.

-# Particpate in the work of High-resolution map, and writing my graduation thesis about the sensors (Lidar, camera, GPS) information fusion.
+2.Particpate in the work of High-resolution map, and writing my graduation thesis about the sensors (Lidar, camera, GPS) information fusion.

-# seeking for a position as a PHD student
+3.seeking for a position as a PHD student

 ### skills

 Programming: c++, python, C
 Data Scienece: scikit, tensorflow, numpy, matplotlib, machine learning models
 Design: Solidworks, Catia

 ### Educatioin

 Northwestern Polytechnical University
 B.S. in machatronics and engineering
 Sep 2014-Sep 2017